 AI disclosure and labelling has reached the point where the infrastructure exists but the impact remains unproven.
 Binding mandates now span a dozen-plus jurisdictions, 72% of S&P 500 companies disclose AI risks, and platforms like Meta operate content-labelling systems at scale.
 The compliance machinery works.
 What it has not yet demonstrated is that disclosure actually builds trust or changes behaviour.
 Peer-reviewed research consistently finds that AI labels reduce perceived authenticity and trigger trust drops of 16-20% across contexts, while having little effect on sharing or decision-making.
 In biomedical publishing, only 5.7% of manuscripts disclose AI use despite surveys estimating 28-76% actual usage.
 This gap between regulatory ambition and demonstrated effectiveness defines the practice's leading-edge status: forward-leaning organisations and regulators have committed, but the field has yet to resolve whether current disclosure approaches deliver on their stated purpose.

-As of April 2026, disclosure enforcement has consolidated globally with binding mandates and mature operational infrastructure, yet evidence of real-world effectiveness paradoxically deteriorated.
-Regulatory deadlines are converging and imminent: EU AI Act Article 50 enforcement (August 2, 2026) binds 27 member states to machine-readable and human-visible marking for AI-generated content with €15 million or 3% global turnover penalties; India's IT Amendment Rules (effective February 20, 2026) now require continuous, clearly visible labels for AI-generated content throughout its duration, tightened from "prominent visibility" after MeitY documented only ~30% compliance across YouTube, Instagram, and X; US state-level adoption accelerated with 25 laws in 2026 alone (vs 6 prior), including New York's Synthetic Performer Law (effective June 9), establishing binding disclosure across 13+ jurisdictions spanning EU, US states, India, China (September 2025), and South Korea (January 2026).
-This represents enforcement convergence rather than fragmentation.
+As of May 2026, disclosure enforcement has consolidated into binding global mandates with operational infrastructure at scale, yet evidence of real-world effectiveness paradoxically deteriorated.
+Regulatory deadlines have reached critical clustering: EU AI Act Article 50 enforcement (August 2, 2026) binds 27 member states to machine-readable and human-visible marking for AI-generated content with €15 million or 3% global turnover penalties, backed by finalized European Commission guidance (May 17, 2026); India's IT Amendment Rules (effective February 20, 2026) require continuous, clearly visible labels for AI-generated content with 3-hour enforcement windows; US state-level adoption exploded with 25 laws in 2026 (vs. 6 prior), including New York's Synthetic Performer Law (effective June 9); multi-jurisdictional convergence now spans EU, US states, India, China (September 2025), and South Korea (January 2026 binding law).
+This represents enforcement convergence across three continents with imminent binding deadlines spanning June–August 2026.

 2023-H1: AI disclosure practices emerged as a regulatory and consumer-expectation focal point.
 86% of consumers expected AI-generated content to be disclosed; regulators began formalizing expectations (FTC, NAAG conferences, federal guidance).
 However, implementation was nascent and vendor resistance to transparency was documented.
 Disclosure mechanisms (labels, automated insertion) were still experimental.